Yunoshimakan: A Tangible Cultural Property at Gero Onsen in Gifu Prefecture

-At an altitude of 767m (2,500 ft.), each season offers various scenic views, such as green leaves and beautiful flowers.
+At an elevation of 767m (2,500 ft.), each season offers various scenic views, such as green leaves and beautiful flowers.

 You can enjoy strolling around the woods and bird-watching on the trekking course or see fish swimming in the streams.